Useful information for patients and interested parties

 1. Fatigue and stress intolerance

 The fatigue is also accompanied by a so-called stress intolerance in part.
-This is also called as PEM (Post Exertional Malaise).
+This is also called PEM (Post Exertional Malaise).
 In a PEM, the symptoms can already worsen by a mild physical or mental exertion such as brisk walking or mental effort.
 It is also called as “Crash”.
 “Crash” means “collapse” or “hard setback”.

 2. Lung and respiratory problems (pulmonary symptoms)